swiftlang/swift-evolution/visions/macros.md

 There are many use cases for macros, but before we look forward to the new use cases that become possible with macros, let's take a look backward at existing Swift language features that might have been macros had this feature existed before:

 * **`Codable`**: What we think of as `Codable` is mostly a library feature, including the `Encodable` and `Decodable` protocols and the various encoding and decoding implementations.
-The language part of `Codable` is in the synthesis of `init(from:)` and `encode(to:)` definitions for structs, enums, and classes.
+The language part of `Codable` is in the synthesis of `init(from:)`, `encode(to:)`, and `CodingKeys` definitions for structs, enums, and classes.
 A macro that is given information about the stored properties of a type, and the superclass of a class type, could generate the same implementations---and would be easier to implement, improve, and reason about than a bespoke implementation in the compiler.
 Synthesis for `Equatable`, `Comparable`, and `Hashable` conformances are similar.
 * **String interpolation**: String interpolation is implemented as a series of calls into the string interpolation "builder."
 While the actual parsing of a string interpolation and matching of it to a type that is `ExpressibleByStringInterpolation` is outside the scope of most macro systems, the syntactic transformation into a set of `appendXXX` calls on the builder is something that could be implemented via a macro.
 * **Property wrappers**: Property wrappers are integrated into the language syntax via a custom attribute approach (e.g., `@Clamped(0, 100) var percent: Double`), but the actual implementation of the feature is entirely a syntactic transformation that introduces new properties (e.g., the backing storage property `_percent`) and adds accessors to existing properties (e.g., `percent`'s getter becomes `_percent.wrappedValue`).
 Other built-in language features like `lazy`, `willSet`, and `didSet` use similar syntactic transformations.
 * **Result builders**: Result builders are also integrated into the language syntax via a custom attribute, but the actual transformation applied to a closure is entirely syntactic: the compiler introduces calls into the builder's `buildExpression`, `buildBlock`, `buildOptional`, and so on.
 That syntactic transformation could be expressed via some form of macro.